DHTMLX/docs-kanban/docs/api/config/toolbar_theme_config.md

 ---
 sidebar_label: theme
 title: theme Config
-description: You can learn about the theme config in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can learn about the (Toolbar) theme config in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

 # theme

 ### Description

 @short: Optional.
-A theme to be applied to Kanban
+A theme to be applied to Toolbar

 ### Usage